Market and influencing factors

 Digitalization has led to greater demand for networked trucks, such as fleet management systems and products that use big data to support predictive maintenance tools.

-The industrial truck market is benefiting from customers’ growing requirements regarding the quality, efficiency, and eco-friendliness of industrial trucks and from higher expectations in terms of service, availability of spare parts, and flexible rental solutions.
+The industrial truck market is benefiting, among other things, from customers’ growing requirements regarding the quality, efficiency, and eco-friendliness of industrial trucks and from higher expectations in terms of service, availability of spare parts, and flexible rental solutions.
 Customers are more focused on optimizing total cost of ownership and, increasingly, on the ability to integrate the trucks into fully automated intralogistics solutions.
-At the same time, there is mounting competitive pressure worldwide as some manufacturers in the economy segment based in China are pursuing an international expansion strategy.
+The degree of automation in the chosen solution, which ranges from manual or semi-automated to fully automated, is determined by the customer’s processes.
+Furthermore, the competitive pressure remains high around the world as some manufacturers in the economy and volume segments based in China have been pursuing an international expansion strategy for a number of years now.
 In mature markets and, increasingly, in growth regions, the large number of trucks in use also provides a strong base for replacement business and rising demand for services.

 Influencing factors in the Supply Chain Solutions segment

-According to the KION Group’s estimates, the market for supply chain solutions has expanded somewhat faster than the market for industrial trucks and services in recent years (2015–2021), owing to growing demand in the main customer industries.
+According to the KION Group’s estimates, the market for supply chain solutions has expanded faster than the market for industrial trucks and services in recent years (2017–2022), owing to growing demand in the main customer industries.
 Both the project business (business solutions) and downstream services (customer services) have contributed to this expansion.
-The service business benefits from the growing number of installed systems and the trend toward the outsourcing of logistics processes.
+The service business benefits from the growing number of installed systems.
+Moreover, the complexity of the systems, the greater costs associated with downtime, and fast-changing customer requirements mean that regular maintenance and upgrades are becoming more important than ever.

-The growth of e-commerce has a major influence on demand for supply chain solutions, including warehouse automation and solutions for sorting and for automated goods transportation.
-According to estimates by the research institute eMarketer, global online trade (B2C) has expanded at an average rate of around 21 percent in recent years (2015–2021).
-At the same time, omnichannel approaches are becoming more prevalent in all sectors.
+The growth of e-commerce in recent years has had a major influence on demand for supply chain solutions, including warehouse automation and solutions for sorting and for automated goods transportation.
+According to estimates by the research institute eMarketer, global online trade (B2C) has expanded at an average rate of 19 percent in recent years (2017–2022).
+At the same time, omnichannel approaches are becoming more prevalent in all sectors, with general merchandise and grocery acting as the main drivers of growth.
 The KION Group believes that this has made companies more willing to invest in reorganizing their supply chains in order to automate and digitalize them.
-Moreover, companies have a lot of ground to make up – according to L.E.K.
-Consulting, only around 10 percent of warehouses are currently fully automated – and the customers want to receive their deliveries within one working day.
+This trend is supported by the fact that the level of automation in warehouses is currently still low and by customers’ desire to receive their deliveries within one working day.
 This calls for shorter lead times, a more efficient flow of goods, a broader product range, and improved process reliability.

 The combination of smaller order volumes and more frequent orders requires efficient and automated solutions.
-This is driving demand for decentralized and smaller warehouse and logistics capacity and for micro-fulfillment solutions in urban areas that enable faster deliveries and, due to automated processes, lower personnel expenses and floor space costs.
+This is driving demand for decentralized and smaller warehouse and logistics capacity in urban areas that speeds up delivery times and, due to automated processes, reduces personnel expenses and floor space costs.
 Consequently, the research institute Interact Analysis is predicting above-average growth in the market for micro-fulfillment automation in the years ahead.
 At the same time, the focus of technological progress is increasingly shifting toward software and robotics solutions.
-Interact Analysis anticipates that this will lead to disproportionately strong growth in the market for AGVs and AMRs.
+Interact Analysis anticipates that this will lead to disproportionately strong growth in the market for AMRs and AGVs.